trip5/EspHome-Led-Clock/README.md

 I have included functionality for 2 alarms for now but you can likely increase that number.
 You can also edit the tunes available to the clock by editing the RTTTL code
 (see below for some useful links).

-If using this device on a network outside your usual, ESPHome will, after 30 seconds, give up trying to connect to its "home" network and enter AP mode.
+If using this device on a network outside your usual, ESPHome will, after 10 seconds (set by the YAML), give up trying to connect to its "home" network and enter AP mode.
 You should then connect to the hotspot (with a mobile phone) and then go to 192.168.4.1 in a browser to select which local wifi network you would like it to connect to.
 The clock will display its IP address on boot and also by holding down the set button for more than 1 second.
 When returning home, you will have to go through this process again.
 Be sure if you are using this clock as a travel clock to NOT use Home Assistant as a time source (it doesn't by default anyways).